Cotton Owens: 1960–1965

 In 1963, Cotton would sign with Dodge as a factory team, fielding a stable of race cars for notable drivers including David Pearson, Billy Wade, Bobby Isaac, Jim Paschal, and G.C.
 Spencer.
 Pearson and Wade would be the team's top drivers, with 69 starts between them in '63.
-Owens built a new 20,000 sf garage behind his home, which would be the epicenter of racing in Spartanburg, South Carolina.
+Owens built a new 20,000 square foot garage behind his home, which would be the epicenter of racing in Spartanburg, South Carolina.
 Although the team would not win a race in their first season with Dodge, they did earn 17 Top Five and 34 Top Ten finishes, as well as 2 Pole Positions.

 Chrysler released the hemispherical combustion chamber engine in 1964 and took stock car racing to a new level.
 1964 would be the breakout season for the Cotton Owens team, with Owens tapping the Hemi's potential and Hotshoe David Pearson capturing 8 wins on the Grand National circuit, 29 Top Fives, and 42 Top Ten finishes as well as 12 Pole Positions in 61 starts.
 Owens himself would even briefly step out of retirement to show Pearson a thing or two about pit stops and taking care of his equipment at a USAC race in Richmond in 1964, where Owens wound up winning and Pearson finished second in a now-infamous race.
 Pearson would go on to finish 3rd in the Grand National Championship standings, setting the stage for a partnership that would see continued success in the years to come.

-That success would soon be interrupted, however, as the Hemi powerplant proved to be so dominant that NASCAR banned the Hemi from competition in mid-1965, and Chrysler, in turn, boycotted NASCAR racing.
+That success was soon interrupted as the Hemi powerplant proved to be so dominant that NASCAR banned the Hemi from competition in mid-1965, and Chrysler, in turn, boycotted NASCAR racing.
 Pearson did manage to run 14 races in 1965, with 2 Wins, 8 Top Fives, 11 Top Tens, and 1 Pole Position.

 In 1965, the Chrysler Hemi engine was not allowed in NASCAR.
 Owens and Pearson boycotted NASCAR and ran a Hemi in the back of a Dodge Dart drag racing car.
 They ran nitro and alcohol in the Experimental class.
 They returned to NASCAR in 1966, and they won the Grand National Championship.
 They parted ways early in the 1967 season.
 During their six seasons together Owens and Pearson combined for 27 wins in 170 races.